Harshitavkb26/katacoda/kubernetes/step3.md

  `git clone https://github.com/kubernetes/kubernetes `{{execute}}

  NOTE :- Kubernetes is a large project, and compiling it can use a lot of resources.
-We recommend the following for any physical or virtual machine being used for building Kubernetes.
+We recommend the following hardware recommendation for any physical or virtual machine being used for building Kubernetes.

    * 8GB of RAM
    * 50GB of free disk space